javieitez/mydocs/docker_cheatsheet.md

 ```

 ### Docker Swarm
+> :information_source: Manages clusters of Docker nodes and deploys and manages applications, similar to Kubernetes.
 Create a new swarm.
 The node that you run the command on becomes the first manager.
 ```
 docker swarm init